 On the contrary, search engines want to facilitate visitors by providing true value.

 Search Engines work for better User Experience

-The provision of better user experience is what the search engines try to do.
+The provision of a better user experience is what the search engines try to do.

 If someone uses Google and tries to search for something, but fails to find the most relevant information, he/she will be disappointed.
 Search engines don’t want this to happen.

 Google and other search engines want to ensure that the users don’t face any problem when trying to find exactly what they want.
 This is what urges the search engines to classify the websites, blogs, or pages, etc. This raking helps the search engine to enlist the best pages on top.

 SEO service providers try to manipulate this ranking mechanism.
 With the passage of time, Google has managed to suppress such practices.